julianmaggio/roblox-morse-code/README.md

 ### Usage

-1. Replace the value of `BeepSound` with the name of your sound object.
+1. Replace the value of `BeepSound` with the name of your sound object in the Roblox workspace.
 2. Adjust the values of `DotDuration`, `DashDuration`, `BeepPitch`, and `ConversionInterval` to your desired settings.
 3. Replace the value of `textToConvert` inside the `startConversion` function with your desired text input.
-4. Run the script.
+4. Run the script within the Roblox environment.

 ## Script 2: Light Flicker Conversion